 Come to an advisory meeting.
 Advisory meetings are held at Hillcrest Church, (3785 13th Ave.
-SE, North Entrance).
+SE, Room 22 Entrance 5).
 The meeting is held on the first Tuesday of each month at 1pm.
 Volunteers receive an hour towards their volunteer requirements when attending these meetings and also have an integral part in making decisions about what foods are chosen for the box, as well as making crucial decisions regarding the operation of the club.

 Price check the produce for the following month at one of five grocery stores.

 Promotions - We always seek new ways to share information about this wonderful program.
-And what better way to do that then through the knowledge and first hand experience of the Club Members.
+And what better way to do that than through the knowledge and first hand experience of the Club Members.
 Members are encouraged to keep their eyes and ears open for community events and the potential to promote the program.
 Members are able to contribute by setting up or providing assistance at a promotion table, hand out brochures and membership applications, and generally to serve as an information person for those interested in joining.
 Volunteer members are able to fulfill their mandatory 8 hour volunteer commitment by doing approved promotion for the Club at events such as Canada Day, the Stampede, or Flu clinics.